 In most software development contracts, the confidentiality provisions survive the agreement itself, that is, the confidentiality should be maintained even after the contract completion.

-We hope we have managed to help you get a better idea of what to think about while preparing a contract with your vendor.
+We hope we have managed to help you get a better idea of what to think about while preparing a contract with your vendor and now you know how to successfully outsource IT development.
 At the same time, we do recommend getting a lawyer’s advice on this matter.
 While the contract type, project scope, testing and IP rights are discussed between you and your vendor, the lawyer will be able to check the legal aspects of the document.